British Rail Class 455: Connex South Central / Southern

-A refurbishment programme started for the Southern units in June 2012.
+A second refurbishment programme started for the Southern units in June 2012.
 This included a repaint and interior changes, such as changes to the grab rails on the top between each door.
-455808 was the first completed, followed by 455812 in August 2012.
-The project was completed in December 2013, 455801 being the last unit.
+The refurbishment of the first train was completed in August 2012, and the project was completed in December 2013.

-Another refurbishment programme begun in January 2018 for the 455s to become compliant with the PRM 2020 specifications with 455816 being the first one completed.
+A third refurbishment programme began in January 2018 for the 455s to become compliant with the PRM 2020 specifications.